fede2cr/CircuitPython_WifiCar/README.en.md

 After this step the board should reboot automatically and leave as enabled WebREPL.
 For  [now](https://github.com/adafruit/circuitpython/issues/98) you must reboot the board manually by pressing the RESET button on either the ESP8266 or in the Motor Featherwing.

 Normally we should download [this client](https://github.com/micropython/webrepl/archive/master.zip), open up the zip, open with Firefox or Chromium.
 You then define the IP the ESP8266 is using, press *Connect* and write the predefined password.
 You can now write python commands on to the microcontroller vía WebREPL, including commands for moving the motors.
-However, in this project we have included web server funcionality so that the WebREPL web page is self hosted by the ESP8266.
+However, in this project we have included web server functionality so that the WebREPL web page is self hosted by the ESP8266.

-We will add some code to `boot.py` to enable the web server and self-host it's own WebREPL without the need for an extra web server or an Internet conextion.
+We will add some code to `boot.py` to enable the web server and self-host it's own WebREPL without the need for an extra web server or an Internet connection.
 The code is based on  [replserver](https://github.com/ShrimpingIt/cockle/blob/master/replserver/).

 To upload the self served WebREPL, we must add this minimized and compressed web page by running:
 ```bash